COMBATIENTE/graduation_ceremony_aasgn/README.md

 ## This assignment is solved in Python3

 ## to run this assignment
-python3 <total number days>
+-- python3 <total number days>
-eg. python3 main.py 5
+1. python3 main.py 5
-eg. python3 main.py 10
+2. python3 main.py 10